 Adopt A Poll

 Adopt-A-Poll is a fundraising program through the Kansas City Board of Election Commissioners (KCEB).
-This program allows local nonprofit organization to provide volunteers that will serve as poll workers for the upcoming elections (April 4, 2017 and November 7, 2017).
-The KCEB will donate $180 - $215 per volunteer provided.
+This program allows local nonprofit organization to provide volunteers that will serve as poll workers for the upcoming elections and have their proceeds combined to benefit the affiliated organization or charity.

 How does the KCEB determine the donation amount?